Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 What it does: Schedules approved drafts to every platform through Blotato.

-I am involved with Blotato as a creator and tester, so take this with whatever grain of salt feels right.
-Blotato is the publishing layer the scheduler skill talks to, and you can try it on a 7-day free trial, cancel anytime.
+Blotato is an app I built.
+I founded the company, so take my read on it with whatever grain of salt feels right.
+Blotato is the publishing layer the scheduler skill talks to.
 It connects your accounts and exposes everything to Claude through one MCP URL, so the agent posts to 9 platforms without you writing any code.
+If you want the full version of this, with the whole plugin wired up end to end, I walk through building a Claude marketing agent that publishes and then packaging it as a service.

 How I Evaluated These Skills

 I did not pick these from a marketplace.
-They are the skills I run on my own accounts every week, and I kept the list to five on purpose.
+They are the skills I run on my own accounts every week, and I kept the list short on purpose.

 • Real use, not theory.
 Every skill here is one I use to publish, not one I tried once.